Employee Computer Purchases

 You have the option to use local Apple stores since they have the same offerings online and in stores.

-Dell or Lenovo must be purchased online only since the computers in local stores are NOT the same models or configurations as what is offered directly on these websites.
+Dell or HP must be purchased online only since the computers in local stores are NOT the same models or configurations as what is offered directly on these websites.

 When you purchase your computers from these approved vendors, the total cost of ownership for the campus goes down.
 Purchasing these selected computers allows OIT to provide full warranty services and maintain them throughout their normal operational life cycle.
 Purchasing outside of these approved vendors and models can result in limited support and more complicated warranty claims.